Kcnarf/d3-voronoi-map-tween/README.md

 }
 ```

-By default, we consider the starting and ending Voronoï maps having the same clipping polygon (thus, the default clip interpolator interpolates nothing ;-).
+By default, we consider the starting and ending Voronoï maps having the same clipping polygon (thus, the default _clipInterpolator_ interpolates nothing ;-).
 When the clipping polygon evolves, this API should be used to provide the clipping polygon interpolator, which must be a function ƒ accepting a float parameter in `[0, 1]` where:

 - `ƒ(0)` returns the starting clipping polygon
 - `ƒ(1)` returns the ending clipping polygon